-From the figure, we see that the overshooting values are oscillate between 0.15 and 0.35 and never goes to zero, which is matched with our analysis.
-For the P0-DGFEM, the overshooting value is in the order of machine accuracy, $10^{-16}$, so there is no overshooting at all.
+From the figure, we see that the overshoot values oscillate between 0.15 and 0.35 and never go to zero when the mesh is adaptively refined, which is matched with our analysis.
+For the P0-DGFEM, the overshoot value is in the order of machine accuracy, $10^{-16}$, so there is no overshoot at all.

-Since the exact solution of the problem is not changing with respect to the $y$-coordinate, we plot a projected solution by plotting the numerical solutions the element center ($P_0$)/ nodes ($P_1$) suppressing the $y$-coordinate.
-On Fig. \ref{projection_PWCNM}, we show the P0-DGFEM projected solution computed on the final adaptive mesh on the left and P1-DGFEM one on the right.
-We clear see the overshooting of P1-DGFEM.
+Since the exact solution of the problem is not changing with respect to the $y$-coordinate, we plot a projected solution by plotting the numerical solutions of the element center ($P_0$)/ nodes ($P_1$) suppressing the $y$-coordinate.
+In Fig. \ref{projection_PWCNM}, we show the P0-DGFEM projected solution computed on the final adaptive mesh on the left and the P1-DGFEM one on the right.
+We clearly see the overshoot of P1-DGFEM.